pavelVPo/extended_UMAP_additional-test/README.md

     Observations:

          - Results of the extended UMAP seem to be more refined.

          - Resulting 2D diagrams seem to be mirrored and rotated one against the other.

     Given the second observation, it is relatively easy to align the figures to make their comparative analysis more manageable:

         - Flip one of them LR

         - Rotate until the point clouds will generally match

     The results are given in Figure 9Z6Y_9Z6Z_aligned_afterUMAP.png, imperfect alignment here is because of the global changes in structure: 9Z6Z has one longer and one shorter axes, also some overlaps of the subunits having distinct chainids is no more visible.

+     **NB** Whether flipping the diagram is an appropriate transformation in this case is not discussed here from biological point of view.